Gemmata obscuriglobus: Reproduction

 Like most Planctomycetota, G. obscuriglobus reproduces by budding rather than the fission more commonly observed in bacterial species.
 It is relatively slow-growing, with an estimated generation time of around 13 hours based on bulk cell culture.
 Its life cycle consists of a motile or "swarmer" phase and a sessile phase during which budding occurs, although these are less distinct than in other Planctomycetota whose life cycles have been studied.
 Observations of individual cells in culture found that approximately 12 hours were required for bud maturation and separation, followed by an asymmetrical lag phase in which mother cells were quicker to begin a new budding cycle than were newly budded daughter cells.

 It has been reported that the budding process involves transfer of naked DNA to the daughter cell, after which it is then surrounded by a nucleoid membrane.
 However, three-dimensional reconstructions indicate that DNA is never surrounded by a closed membrane in a newly created bud, but instead is free to diffuse from the mother to daughter cell cytoplasm after the "neck" between the mother and daughter cell membranes, initially as narrow as 30 nanometers, widens sufficiently to accommodate condensed DNA.

-Genetic Characterisitcs
+Genetic Characteristics

 Genomic content and organization

 The G. obscuriglobus genome was sequenced by the J. Craig Venter Institute.
 The bacterium has a large genome by the standards of other PVC bacteria, around 9 megabases, and contains about 8,000 genes.
 It has 67% GC content.
 It possesses unusual genetic infrastructure, lacking a key component of most bacterial cell division processes, the protein FtsZ.
 A study of indels in protein-coding genes of the PVC grouping identified a number of biochemical pathways with unusually high numbers of indels in the G. obscuriglobus genome, including ribosomal proteins.